MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 ## Lab objectives

-In this lab, you will complete the following exercises
+In this lab, you will complete the following exercises:

 - Exercise 1: Create the Senior Admins group with the user account Joseph Price as its member (the Azure portal).
 - Exercise 2: Create the Junior Admins group with the user account Isabel Garcia as its member (PowerShell).